cyrus-codes4u/WeLoveMovies-backend/README.md

     ```json
     {
       data: {
-        dishes: [
+        [
-          // complete list of all movie objects currently showing
+          complete list of all movie objects currently showing
+        ]
       }
     }
     ```